 Here in Wichita, in this flat part of southern central Kansas, there has been much interest shown in THE CATHOLIC WORKER.
 It was the Sodality Union of Kansas which sponsored my visit here to speak at their meeting, and the Sacred Heart Junior College which sponsored the public talk in Wichita which was very well attended.
-The sodalists came from all over this diocese some of them setting out at four o'clock in the morning in order to reach the meeting at ten, many of them coming 180 miles, through zero weather, with a sleet storm complicating the trip.
+The sodalists him. came from all over this diocese some of them setting out at four o'clock in the morning in order to reach the meeting at ten, many of them coming 180 miles, through zero weather, with a sleet storm complicating the trip.

-prevented me from keeping some next issue.
+Blizzards and sleety pavements Washington, D. C. prevented me from keeping some next issue.